-The group exhibition Earthly Communities examines the complex relationships between Europe and Abya Yala—the pre-colonial name for the Central and South American continent—and examines them through the prism of the South Tyrolean context.
-Inspired by the book of the same name by Cameroonian philosopher Achille Mbembe (2022), the exhibition addresses ecological, economic, and geopolitical issues.
-The metaphor of "digging into the earth" serves as a leitmotif to illuminate the resilience of indigenous agricultural knowledge—both in Abya Yala and in South Tyrol.
-Interventions through invasive farming, archaeology, and extractivism are critically examined artistically, while simultaneously exploring paths for a sustainable use of Alpine soil.
+The group exhibition Earthly Communities examines the multi-layered relationships between Europe and Abya Yala - the pre-colonial name for the Central and South American continent - and looks at them through the prism of the South Tyrolean context.
+Inspired by the book of the same name by the Cameroonian philosopher Achille Mbembe (2022), the exhibition is dedicated to ecological, economic and geopolitical issues.
+The metaphor of the "into-the-earth trench" serves as a leitmotif to shed light on the resilience of indigenous agricultural knowledge - both in Abya Yala and in South Tyrol.
+Interventions by invasive farming and archaeology as well as extractivism are critically questioned artistically, while at the same time ways for a sustainable approach to the Alpine soil are explored.

-A central component of the exhibition is the Resistenze Viventi residency program, which brings artists to Merano to create new works and performances.
-The Mexican-Chilean artist Amanda Piña, the Colombian-Venezuelan artist Alexandra Gelis, and the Italian artist Luigi Coppola explore the historic Tyrolean Peasants' War of 1525—a disobedience against domination and a struggle for social justice.
-In doing so, they broaden their perspective on non-human life forms and explore their role in ecological networks.
-Plant and mineral worlds are understood as expressions of living resistance and placed in relation to current global challenges.
-Their artistic work thus focuses on the connection between humans, Alpine history and agriculture, as well as global geopolitics.
-The results of the residencies will be presented from June to October 2025 at various locations in Merano—in the Kunsthaus, in public squares, in forests, and at other extraordinary venues.
+A central component of the exhibition is the residency program Resistenze Viventi, which brings artists to Merano to create new works and performances.
+The Mexican-Chilean artist Amanda Piña, the Colombian-Venezuelan artist Alexandra Gelis and the Italian artist Luigi Coppola deal with the historic Tyrolean Peasants' Wars of 1525 - a disobedience against domination and a struggle for social justice.
+In doing so, they broaden the view of non-human life forms and explore their role in ecological networks.
+Plant and mineral worlds are understood as an expression of living resistance and placed in relation to current global challenges.
+Their artistic work thus focuses on the connection between humans, Alpine history and agriculture as well as global geopolitics.
+The results of the residencies will be presented from June to October 2025 at various locations in Merano - in the Kunsthaus, in public squares, in forests and at other unusual venues.

 Sallisa Rosa Topography of Memory, 2023 © Audemars Piguet Art Commission